 And I was jealous.
 Jealous of Alex.
 Jealous of Jon.
-I wanted them to love me but I didn't know how I felt about them loving each other.
+I wanted them to love me, but I didn't know how I felt about them loving each other.
 And all the books and web sites said that while jealousy was normal it was dangerous: ugly, bad, wrong.
 I watched myself becoming someone I didn't understand.
-Someone who would lay awake at night counting affections: where did Alex put his hands, how was Jon curled up against him, counting the minutes he curled up against me, could I divine, in their sleep, their love for each other?
+Someone who would lie awake at night counting affections: Where did Alex put his hands?
+How was Jon curled up against him?
+I'd count the minutes he curled up against me.
+Could I divine, in their sleep, their love for each other?
 Their love for me?

 There were nights of high drama.
 Nights when I would storm out of the room, knocking things over, purposely trying to wake them, because I was mad.
 They had spent too much time wrapped around each other, leaving me out, on the far edges of the crowded bed, alone.
 Once, while on vacation in Vancouver, I pretended to fall out of the bed and then stormed around the room yelling, "This isn't working!
 Nothing is working!"